-Trump hosts rally in North Carolina ahead of pivotal House special election
+Trump unloads on 'disloyal' Democratic House candidate at fiery rally ahead of pivotal North Carolina special election

 "No, I don't see it as a bellwether," Trump said.

-Some analysts have said the fraud scandal could undercut the new Republican candidate for the seat, Dan Bishop, and undermine any attempts to draw larger lessons from the race.
+Some analysts have said the fraud scandal could undercut Bishop, and undermine any attempts to draw larger lessons from the race in the state's 9th Congressional District.

 However, the special election could offer clues about the mindset of Republicans in the suburbs, whose flight from the party fueled the GOP's 2018 House election losses.